SyncfusionExamples/maui-pdf-viewer-examples/Styles/DisableLoadingIndicator/README.md

 ## Run the App

 1. Build and run the application on all platforms.
+2. During initial PDF loading, ensure loading indicator is disabled.
-2. Navigate through multiple pages by scrolling.
+2. Navigate through multiple pages by scrolling and confirm that the loading indicator remains hidden throughout page rendering.